Lotus 72: 1975

 For 1975, without a replacement chassis, the 72 was again pressed into service.
 By now it was obvious that the car, even with further modifications including a wider track and redesigned suspension, was no match for the new Ferrari 312T, which took the title, or even the latest Brabham BT44 and Lotus finished 6th in the constructors' championship.

 After 20 wins, two drivers' and three constructors' championships, the 72 was retired for the 1976 season and replaced by the Lotus 77.
-This longevity makes it one of the most successful ever Formula 1 cars.
+Its longevity has placed it among the most successful Formula 1 cars.

 Historic Formula One Championship

 The car was later used to win the 1996 Historic Formula One Championship.